Historypin/shiftedstorage/README.md

   be deployed on infrastructure that is operated by the members in their data centers, offices and homes.
 Members can join at any time to increase the capacity of the network, and can leave without disrupting the remaining members.
-- *Trustfull* instead of *Trustless*: members have shared values and goals in order to join the network.
+- *Trustful* instead of *Trustless*: members have shared values and goals in order to join the network.
 It is up to specific communities to decide what this means for them.
 - *Mutable* instead of *Immutable*: data doesn't get replicated outside of the trusted network, and it's possible to remove data from the entire network at